bfinl/tFUS-Aberration-Correction-kWave/README.md

 - **Bundled third-party code/compiled binaries** in:
   - `./k-Wave binaries/` — also under **LGPL v3**.

-All modifications you make to the LGPL’d parts stay under LGPL v3, and the BSD parts remain under BSD-3-Clause.
+*Note: All modifications you make to the LGPL’d parts stay under LGPL v3.*